CaseyZhu/STL/basicVerilogCodingStyle.md

   outputs in the process
 * Default value for next state variable should be the current state
 ### Generate
-* generate for/if
-  Naming the for loop of each nest explicitly.
+* generate for/if.
+Naming each nest explicitly.
 For example:
   ```
   for(genvar i;i<8;i++) begin:FOR_LOOP
      sv code...